-- Hospice Physician Services: A hospice physician is responsible for the medical direction of care for patient’s in the hospice program.
-This physician is often the one who referred you to Hospice care.
-The Hospice physician will serve as a consultant, working closely with your doctor and coordinating the hospice team activities.
+- Hospice Physician: A hospice physician is responsible for the medical direction of care for patients in our hospice program.
+This physician is often the one who referred you to hospice care.
+The hospice physician will serve as a consultant, working closely with your doctor and coordinating the hospice team activities.

-- Hospice Nursing Services: Nursing care for hospice patients is provided by Registered Nurses and Licensed Vocational Nurses, includes teaching, pain and symptom control, emotional support, nutritional counseling, evaluation of disease progression, and any nursing procedure deemed necessary by the physician.
-The nurse will talk to patients or caregivers by phone, visit regularly to monitor the patient’s condition and coordinate the team’s work with you.
+- Hospice Nursing Team: Nursing care for hospice patients is provided by Registered Nurses and Licensed Vocational Nurses, includes teaching, pain, and symptom control, emotional support, nutritional counseling, evaluation of disease progression, and any nursing procedure deemed necessary by the physician.
+The nurse will talk to patients or caregivers by phone, visit regularly to monitor the patient’s condition, and coordinate the team’s work with you.

 - Hospice and Palliative Care Social Workers: Social Workers provide counseling and emotional support to patients, caregivers and loved ones in both the hospice and palliative care programs.
 The Social Worker is an experienced counselor who can help you talk about the changes that are happening.
 The Social Worker is skilled at helping families communicate with each other.
 They can also help with practical problems, including assistance with financial and legal concerns and referrals to community resources.

 - Spiritual Care Coordinators: Spiritual Care Coordinators for patient’s enrolled in the hospice program provide spiritual support and care in keeping with the patient/family cultural and religious background.
 Your Spiritual Care Coordinator can help you find a clergy member of your faith, or can help you consult with your own clergy if you wish.

 - Volunteers: Specially trained volunteers may support the patient, provide friendship, run errands, and provide care and are available for hospice and palliative care patients.